 Frequently Asked Questions

-Baxter County's Animal Control Regulations and Procedures are outlined by County Ordinance No. 2003-2 (Stray Animals and Vaccination Requirements) and County Ordinance No. 2014-29(Vicious Dogs).
+Baxter County's Animal Control Regulations and Procedures are outlined by County Ordinance No. 2003-2 (Stray Animals and Vaccination Requirements), now codified as County Code 720.00, and County Ordinance No. 2014-29(Vicious Dogs), now codified as County Code 700.00.

-Ordinance No. 2003-2 covers both dogs and cats.
+Ordinance No. 2003-2 (County Code 720.00) covers both dogs and cats.
 A stray animal is one considered to be running at large without at least one (1) form of identification, such as a collar tag.
-All dogs and cats are required to be vaccinated against rabies at least one (1) time per year.
+All dogs and cats are required to be vaccinated against rabies at least one (1) time every three years.
 Dog and cat owners must have proof of vaccination of their pets.

 Stray dogs and cats without proper identification may be seized and impounded by the Animal Control Warden if they venture onto the property of another person and that person has corralled or contained the animal for pick up.
+This only applies if the owner of the animal is unknown or cannot be determined.
 The Animal Control Warden is not responsible for trying to track or catch stray animals running at large.
-Impounded dogs or cats will be taken to the Baxter County Animal Shelter and will be held for five (5) working days, after which the may be subject to euthaniasia.
-If the animal is claimed by the owner, then the owner will be responsible for paying the costs of impoundment.
+Impounded dogs or cats will be taken to the Baxter County Animal Shelter and will be held for at least five (5) working days, after which the may be subject to euthanasia.
+If the animal is claimed by the owner, then the owner will be responsible for paying the costs of impoundment at the rate established by ordinance of the Quorum Court.

 Both ordinances contain fines and penalties that can be imposed in District Court upon the issuance of a citation to appear by the Animal Control Warden or a Sheriff's Deputy.